gganssauge/bats-demo/README.md

 to your sandbox.

-If you already cloned this repository it is only necessary to run `git submodule update --recursive` in order to get all bats modules required.
+If you already cloned this repository it is only necessary to run

+    git submodule init
+    git submodule update --recursive

+in order to get all bats modules required.